Research Topics

 • Dialogues aimed at clarifying and verbalizing user thoughts

-• Narrative processing: extracting character relationships diagram, generating summaries
+• Narrative processing: extracting character relationships, generating summaries

 CG Agent Interaction

-When having a conversations with machines, human always prefer human-like appearances since it is a natural way.
+When having conversations with machines, humans always prefer human-like appearances since it is a natural way.
 Our lab focuses on dialogue systems using CG characters with full-body representations capable of physical communication (aka ECA: Embodied Conversational Agent).

 In particular, we aim to eliminate discomfort in dialogues with CG agents, enabling effortless, human-like conversations.